danielperna84/custom_homematic/README.md

 ### `homematicip_local.put_paramset`

+__Disclaimer: To much writing to the device MASTER paramset could kill your device's storage.__

 Call to `putParamset` on the XML-RPC interface.

 ### `homematicip_local.put_link_paramset`

+__Disclaimer: To much writing to the device MASTER paramset could kill your device's storage.__

 Call to `putParamset` for direct connections on the XML-RPC interface.